carter-lavering/Code-Wars-XVII/README.txt

-This folder consists of me coding the answers for HP CodeWars XVII.
+This folder consists of me coding the answers for HP CodeWars XVII 2014.

 The original text file can be seen at http://www.hpcodewars.org/past/cw17/problems/2014HPCodeWarsFinalProblemsPost.pdf.